oscarcenteno/api-testing-js/README.md

 # api-testing-js

-Tools and samples for API testing with JavaScript
+Tools and samples for API testing with JavaScript, module from the Automated Testing Mentoring with JS: Basic course.